 The other ten trails, like the Pacific Crest Trail, rely partly on agreements with private landowners, which guarantee rights of passage for hikers.
 But if lands are sold, or if an owner decides against allowing hikers on their property, it could force a trail to reroute or run alongside developed land instead of the wilderness.
 “It leaves a lot of uncertainty as to what might happen,” says Megan Wargo, director of land protection at the Pacific Crest Trail Association.
 “There can be any sort of resource extraction or development right along the trail where the land is still privately owned.”

 For Kern, the struggle is personal.
 In 1966, he pioneered the Florida Trail with a 170-mile hike through the southern part of the state, founding the Florida Trail Association after that.
 In 1983, Congress recognized the route as a national scenic trail.
 But more than 50 years later, the project Kern started still isn’t finished.
 There are sizable sections that are not owned by the public.
-Kern recalls that a few years ago, the Foley Timber and Land Company decided to sell 560,000 acres of property, which included a stretch in the panhandle, to Four Rivers Land and Timber, owned by Palm Beach billionaire Thomas Peterffy.
-The new owners decided that the hikers were a liability, forcing a reroute of some 40 miles along a two-lane road without a shoulder.
+Kern recalls that a few years ago, the Foley Timber and Land Company decided to sell 560,000 acres of property, which included a stretch in the panhandle, to a number of new landowners.
+Some of those owners decided to close the property to hikers walking through, forcing a reroute of some 40 miles along an often dangerous two-lane road.

 Kern’s belief that eminent domain is necessary to solve the problem forever makes him unique among trail advocates.